yangfan/eskf_imu/readme.md

     - GNSS, UTM data class
     - Processor class: read, process and write data
     - Main function: define data processing flow
-    - IMU initializer: estimate initial mean accelerator and gyroscope bias, and covariance
+    - IMU initializer: estimate initial mean accelerometer and gyroscope bias, and covariance
     - ESKF: prediction with imu data, correction with odom and gnss data, reset error state and update covariance of the state
       - GNSS data observe and correct position and orientation (only when heading angle is available)
       - Odom data observe and correct the veloicty